asizikov/asizikov.github.io/_posts/2016-06-12-dev-environment-2016-win.md

 ## Background

-At my previous employer we were very into Virtual Machines.
+At my previous employer, we were very into Virtual Machines.
 We had different base VMs which every developer can download.

 That's extremely handy when a new hire has nothing to do, but to install just a couple of tools that are not standard, and enter some credentials.